Find out more about your earned paid sick time or earned paid sick leave rights in New York City below.

-Beginning on January 1, 2021, the amount of time you will be able to use will depend on the size of your employer.
+The amount of time you can use depends on the size of your employer.
 If your employer has 99 or fewer workers, you can use up to 40 hours per year.
 If your employer has 100 or more workers, you can use up to 56 hours per year.
 If your employer has fewer than 5 workers and a net income of less than $1 million in the last tax year, your sick time may be unpaid—but you can’t be fired or punished for taking it.
 If you are a domestic worker and do not work for an agency, your time must be paid, regardless of how many employees your employer has.

 All covered employees are protected against being fired or punished for using or requesting their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).